 Oversight responsibility of Small Business Development Portfolio Committee

-The Small Business Development Portfolio Committee is responsible for oversight of the Department of Small Business Development as well as the following statutory entities:
+The Small Business Development Portfolio Committee is responsible for oversight of the Department of Small Business Development (DSBD) as well as the following statutory entities:

 Committees conduct their business on behalf of the House and report back on matters referred to them.